-The Zoo Negara is struggling to survive, some people blame it on their high entrance fees, some point the finger at the animal welfare grooup.
+The Zoo Negara is struggling to survive, while some people blame it on their high entrance fees, others point the finger at the animal welfare groups.

 Recently, Zoo Negara was in desperate need of financial supports to cover the operational costs and the care for its animals, especially the endangered Malayan tigers.

 The lack of funds to ensure the survival of the zoo is mostly because of the lack of visitors since 2015.

 Thanks to the arrival of Panda duo from China, Xing Xing and Liang Liang, the number of visitors hit 780,000 in 2014.
 However, the number reduced to only 368,000 visitors last year.